BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

     - file: pending-token
       modalImage: pending-token@2x
       alt: A mobile wallet interface with a screen that shows a scan button at the bottom.
-      caption: User scans or recieves an ecash token
+      caption: User scans or receives an ecash token
     - file: scan
       modalImage: scan@2x
       alt: A mobile wallet interface showing a camera scanning a QR code.
-      caption: User scans or recieves an ecash token.
+      caption: User scans or receives an ecash token.
     - file: trust-mint
       modalImage: trust-mint@2x
       alt: A mobile wallet interface showing a bottom sheet with the option to trust the mint that the token is being sent from, or to auto-swap the mint to their default mint.